eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

 ``FASTDDS_ENVIRONMENT_FILE``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, each *client* node needs to know which discovery server should connect to.
+Finally, each *client* needs to know which *server* should connect to.
-In order to update that information on run-time, the environment variable ``FASTDDS_ENVIRONMENT_FILE`` must be set to an existing ``json`` file.
+In order to update that information on run-time, the environment variable ``FASTDDS_ENVIRONMENT_FILE`` must be set to an existing ``json`` file (see `Fast DDS Environment variables <https://fast-dds.docs.eprosima.com/en/latest/fastdds/env_vars/env_vars.html#fastdds-environment-file>`_).
-In that way, the environment variable that sets the discovery server information would be loaded from a file instead of from the environment.
+In that way, the environment variable that sets the *server* information would be loaded from a file instead of from the environment.
 This allows to change the discovery servers information by simply modifying the ``json`` file.

 Create a ``json`` file for each *client* and introduce the *server* IP address and port.
-Make sure the talker in the discovery server network 1 only contains its discovery server data.

 .. note::
    As long as the default port has been used in the tutorial, it could be omitted in the ``json`` configuration.